-Officers of the Keokuk Police Department participated in their 2nd Annual “No Shave November” Fundraiser.
+Officers of the Keokuk Police Department participated in their 3rd Annual “No Shave November” Fundraiser.
 Traditionally; officers have been allowed to have a mustache without any other facial hair.
-With a donation to Stand Up To Cancer, they will be able to grow facial hair during the month of November.
-We will donate $650.00 to Stand Up To Cancer, in honor of the people in our community that have dealt with many types of cancer.
+With a donation to Stand Up To Cancer, they were able to grow facial hair during the month of November.
+We will donate $700.00 to Stand Up To Cancer, in honor of the people in our community that have dealt with many types of cancer.

 Stand Up To Cancer is a groundbreaking initiative created to accelerate innovative cancer research that will get new therapies to patients quickly and save lives now.

 “This is where the end of cancer begins: when we unite in one unstoppable movement and Stand Up To Cancer.” – http://www.standup2cancer.org/

 The Keokuk Police Department, through its Little Red Basket program, put on the annual Halloween First Stop at the River City Mall on October 31, 2017 from 5:30 – 7:30 p.m.
 Funds from the Little Red Basket provided approximately $4,500.00 towards the purchase of candy.
 Wal-Mart in Keokuk provided an additional $500.00 worth of candy; which brought the total dollar amount of candy handed out in 2016 to $5,000.